 Students examine various aspects of persuasion while continuing to develop an effective, lucid style.
-Sophomore standing or higher is required.
+Prerequisites: ENG101 & Sophomore standing

 ENG302E Creative Writing: Fiction

 A workshop course in the nature and techniques of fiction writing.
 Students will read from an anthology in order to find models for their own writing, as well as read and critique one another's work.
 At the end of the course, students compile their writing into a portfolio with introduction.